Readify/madskillz/Managed Services.md

 - My contributions to team discussions are net-positive, informative and helpful.

 ## Technical Lead
-> I am a well-rounded developer, problem solver and mentor for people.
-I represent the unconventional value Readify brings to the market.
+> I am a well-rounded developer, architect, problem solver and leader of people.
+I represent the value Readify brings to the market.

-#### I focus on delivering value to our customers
+#### I am trusted to on-board and deliver sustained engineering services to our customers with limited supervision.
+- I can on-board new customers into Managed Services.
+- I can confidently talk to customers about Readify services and solutions.
+- I establish processes and leverage frameworks that promote visibility and accountability, while enabling effective expectation management and autonomous operation.
+- I am comfortable with building a roadmap for customer's environment to meet their needs.
+- I understand the business and architectural domain for my customer and their systems.
+- I know how to setup and maintain a build and delivery pipeline.
+- I can handle high-risk production outages, changes and relevant communications

+#### I am a technical mentor.
+- ~~People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.~~
+- ~~I am fuelling the team's desire to learn, perhaps by mentoring, running brown-bag sessions, sharing useful videos/blogs/papers.~~
+- I can tactfully challenge and coach people ~~and have them leave richer for the experience~~.
+- I am a confident and proficient teacher of my craft.

+#### I am trusted to lead a small team (of up to 3) to deliver quality work with limited supervision.
+- I am maturing as a leader of people.
 - I can confidently step outside my comfort zone and adapt quickly to new team situations.
 - I am confident diving head-first into moderately risky environments with relatively little upfront information and oversight.
 - I am confident making architectural decisions around infrastructure, identity, security, scalability and maintainability.
 - I am confident with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.
+- I am comfortable with building a product vision(roadmap) with a customer based on their business needs, regardless of whether this involves technology or otherwise.
-- I am proficient at following agile methodologies.
+- ~~I am proficient at following agile methodologies.~~
 - I can confidently and charismatically pitch ideas and influence my team and my customer's decisions.

-#### I am trusted to on-board and deliver sustained engineering services to our customers with limited supervision.
-- I can on-board new customers into Managed Services.
-- I can confidently talk to customers about Readify services and solutions.
-- I establish processes and leverage frameworks that promote visibility and accountability, while enabling effective expectation management and autonomous operation.
-- I am comfortable with building a roadmap for customer's environment to meet their needs.
-- I understand the business domain for my customer and their systems.
+- I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

+#### I help our team focus on delivering value to our customers.
-- I know how to stand-up and maintain a build and delivery pipeline.
+- I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
+- ~~I am typically the first one to take responsibility for reducing waste in our process.~~
+- I am comfortable performing business analysis work.
+I help customers (Product Owners) clarify their product vision and turn it into an ordered product backlog, or other form of requirements, collaborating with them to reach a shared understanding of what should be built, including acceptance criteria.
+- ~~I recognise problems with my team, my engagement and/or my customer and proactively engage with relevant Account Managers, People Managers, LC/PCs as needed to prevent or resolve them quickly.~~
+- I am proactively reviewing other people's code so I can understand how best to help the team ship the best!

 #### I am investing back into Readify.
 - I am actively involved in the retrospective process and am comfortable challenging and coaching my team.